Medically reviewed by Drugs.com. Last updated on Jan 10, 2023.

 Common signs and symptoms of gliomas include:

-- Confusion or a decline in brain function
+- Confusion or a decline in brain function, such as problems with thinking and understanding information.

-- Seizures, especially in someone without a history of seizures
+- Seizures, especially in someone who hasn't had seizures before.

 When to see a doctor